GRAINS AND INFLAMMATION GO TOGETHER LIKE SPAGHETTI AND MEATBALLS

 "A report written under the guidance of the American Association of Cereal Chemists International Whole Grain Working Group (WGWG) asserted existing data comparing the two principal means of manufacturing whole wheat flours and meals — single-stream milling and multiple-stream milling with recombination — do not show any strong advantage for either milling method with regard to maintaining the nutritional value of the whole grain.
 Whole grain.. meals and flours mostly were manufactured by mills using a multiple-stream with recombination process.
 Some sources have voiced concerns that milling processes that separate and combine millstreams may capture fewer whole grain components and their nutrients, fiber and micro-constituents than milling processes that never separate millstreams.
 In multiple-stream milling with recombination, the grain is crushed, and different grain fractions are channeled into separate millstreams.
 When crushed and separated products of milling, specifically the bran, germ, endosperm, and minor milling fractions (from the same grain), are reunited at the point of use by the food manufacturer, the process is called reconstitution.
 The contribution of single-stream milling to whole grain foods in Western diets is minimal...
 Manufacturers reconstituting whole grain flour in the manufacture of their whole grain food products must exercise diligence to ensure that the proportions of the various components meet the standards set by the AACCI whole grain definition."
 Cherry-picked from a 2015 paper by Josh Sosland on World-Grain (Comparing Whole Grain Milling Methods)

 The second "smoking gun" has to do with the way that our modern grains are milled.
 For thousands of years grains were milled between pieces of wood, stones, or both.
 The nature of this flour was that it was coarse --- often times very coarse.
 It was also common to soak grains, sprout grains, and sour the dough; all processes that made digesting them easier.
 Today we take grains that have often times been stored in bins or grain elevators with an array of seriously toxic chemicals (next smoking gun), and then we mill it at extremely high speeds (I've seen some that claim tens of thousands of RPMs).
 Not only is this product not being mixed with beans, nuts, and other grains, it is frequently being ground to the consistency of talc.
-Understand that none of this guarantees you are going to have health problems because of the grain, but it does increase your chances.
-This increased probability that grains are problematic for some people is a combination of their genetic makeup and the way they are affected by their environment.
+Understand that none of this guarantees you are going to have health problems because of the grain, but numerous experts believe it dramatically increases your chances.
+This increased probability that grains are problematic is a combination of individual genetic makeup and the way they are affected by their environment.

 Why do some people have such serious trouble digesting and assimilating grain while others remain --- at least seemingly so --- unfazed?
 Much of it has to do with something called epigenetics.
 Interestingly enough, I showed you this back when I showed you how Gluten Sensitivities (CELIAC DISEASE Included) start (HERE).
 It seems that Sayer Ji, author of The Dark Side of Wheat would agree.
 Pay attention to the fact that EPIGENETIC FACTORS far outweigh the genetic factors when it comes to developing grain sensitivities (as I've told you over and over again on this site, you can no longer blame mom or dad for your health problems, even though Big Pharma wants you to believe otherwise (HERE)).